Mekyi/mekyi/README.md

 <div align="center">
   <h2>Hi there, I'm Mikael - aka Mekyi 👋🏼</h2>
-  <p>Full-Stack • Game Dev</p>
+  <p>Game Developer • Full-Stack Programmer</p>
 </div>

 ## 🔍 About me

-- Currently working as a full-stack software developer on .NET solutions
+- I have industry background in full-stack software development and game programming
 - In my spare time, I work on my own projects, mainly game development with Unity
 - Running my own single dev game studio "Kuikka Games"
 - I enjoy participating in game jams since they are a great opportunity to learn and test something new